-&lt;sup>1 Raymond, Berry, Breil, Nita, Kabisch, de Bel, Enzi, Frantzeskaki, Geneletti, Cardinaletti, Lovinger, Basnou, Monteiro, Robrecht, Sgrigna, Munari and Calfapietra (2017) An Impact Evaluation Framework to Support Planning and Evaluation of Nature-based Solutions Projects.
+1 Raymond, Berry, Breil, Nita, Kabisch, de Bel, Enzi, Frantzeskaki, Geneletti, Cardinaletti, Lovinger, Basnou, Monteiro, Robrecht, Sgrigna, Munari and Calfapietra (2017) An Impact Evaluation Framework to Support Planning and Evaluation of Nature-based Solutions Projects.
 Report prepared by the EKLIPSE Expert Working Group on Nature-based Solutions to Promote Climate Resilience in Urban Areas.
 Centre for Ecology & Hydrology, Wallingford, United Kingdom.

+Third, specific tools have to be developed, considering the scale, the macro sectors of interest, and the implementation time (since reliable assessment should be provided within the project duration).
+Also, the tools have been developed according to the guideline specified by the EKLIPSE - EWG.
+A number of stakeholders will be involved in the data collection in order to develop a common positive consciousness of the benefits related to NBS.
+Upon systematic observation and recording of current and changing conditions, the collected data will then be evaluated to assess the obtained benefits at the selected scale.
 Finally, methods to transform/interpolate the impact evaluated at the local NBS level to other levels of major interest (such as neighbourhood, district, or city level) are described; this being important for administrators, planners, policy makers at the national and European level, and stakeholders in general are described.

-2. ProGlreg NBS types
+2. proGlreg NBS types

 During the proGIreg project, eight different types of NBS will be implemented and monitored to assess their benefits.
 Not all the NBS types will be implemented in all FRC, given to local settings and available expertise.
 However, when possible, cross-city assessment will also be performed.
-The different NBS types, which will be described in detail in D3.2 ("Three implementation plans: Dortmund, Turin and Zagreb"), are:
+The different NBS types, which will be described in detail in D3.2 ("Four Implementation Plans: Dortmund, Turin, Zagreb, Ningbo"), are: